OrcaSoCal/Bylaws/Bylaws.md

-ORCA Bylaws 1-15-23.doc

 # ORCA Bylaws

 **OCEAN RACING CATAMARAN ASSOCIATION (ORCA), INCORPORATED**

 BYLAWS –
-*Approved by the ORCA Board of Directors (BoD) on January 10, 2023..*
+*Approved by the ORCA Board of Directors (BoD) on September 15, 2025..*

 ---